blinkhash/foundation-v1-server/README.md

 npm update
 ```

-#### 2) Configuration
+#### 3) Configuration

-##### Portal Configuration
-Inside the `config.json` file, ensure that the default configuration will work for your environment before starting the pool.
+Rename the `example.json` file to `config.json`.
+Inside it, ensure that the default configuration will work for your environment before starting the pool.

-Explanation for each field:

 ````
 {